Hunts Pond Road

 "Fareham Allotment Watch is a new project with Allotment Associations, Police, Fareham Borough Council and the local community working together to improve the security of allotment sites.
 Allotment Watch leaflets, giving advice on simple crime prevention tips are available free of charge from your Site Manager.

 "To help us reduce crime at your local allotment, please report any suspicious activity by telephoning 101.
 Information received from plot holders can help us pinpoint timings and provide clues to the identities of people involved in allotment crime.
 Please help us to keep your allotment safe".
+In other words, nothing of any value should be kept in your sheds.

 The first harvest from our allotment bees - August 2015: